Albert-Segovia/QIIME2-2024/README.md

 <!-- This content will not appear in the rendered Markdown -->

-[QIIME (Quantitative Insights Into Microbial Ecology)] (https://www.nature.com/articles/s41587-019-0209-9)
+QIIME (Quantitative Insights Into Microbial Ecology)
 ----------------------------------------

+This site was built using [GitHub Pages](https://pages.github.com/](https://www.nature.com/articles/s41587-019-0209-9).